-BBWI shows mixed financial performance with strong cash generation and dividend growth offset by declining profitability.
+BBWI shows mixed financial performance with declining profitability despite improved cash generation and strengthened liquidity position.

 Cash position surged 41.4% — strong cash generation or capital raise providing significant financial cushion.